 Start the habit now and take breaks as a family.
 These family fitness tips allow you to strengthen the muscles and mind while increasing focus and having a little fun.

-Think of them as mini vacations to keep the togetherness throughout the school year without the sunscreen.
+Think of them as mini-vacations to keep the togetherness throughout the school year without sunscreen.
 It’s a fun way to connect and keep healthy and strong.

-6 Family Fitness Tips to Get in Shape with Your kids
+6 Family Fitness Tips to Get in Shape with Your Little Athletes

 1. Homework hijack